IanFlickinger/SudokuSolvers/src/solvers/README.md

 After defining a cost (height) function.
 A temperature schedule needs to be defined.
 The higher the temperature, the more kinetic energy the ball has, and the more likely it is to bounce out of a local minimum.
 The lower the temperature, the less kinetic energy the ball has, and the less likely the ball is to bounce out of a local minimum.
 By progressively cooling the temperature, the ball is more likely to find itself in the global minimum of the terrain.

-A number of temperature schedules were defined in [[2]](#references) for simulated annealing.
+A number of temperature schedules were defined in a 1987 book titled *Simulated Annealing: Theory and Applications* [[2]](#references) for simulated annealing.
 A few are shown below where `t` represents the temperature.

 | Schedule | Initialize | Update |
 | --- | --- | --- |
 | Geometric(<code>t<sub>0</sub></code>, `a`) | <code>t = t<sub>0</sub></code>| `t = a * t` |

+Finally, a function `P(t, Δ)` which describes the acceptance probability (a.k.a. transition probability) must be defined.
+This function `P` depends on the temperature `t` and the change in height `Δ`.
+Note the dependence on the *change* in height as opposed to being solely dependent on the height.
+This allows the simulated annealing algorithm to make decisions locally - which is especially useful in contexts where the value of the global minimum is not known.
+The popularity vote for acceptance probability functions - and the choice for this algorithm - goes to the exponential function:

+    P(t, Δ) = exp(Δ / t)

+It is also often recommended to sample a series of random state changes (markov chain) in between temperature updates.
+This is the approach taken in [[1]](#references), recommended in [[2]](#references) and implemented here.
+As recommended in [[1]] the length of this chain is equal to the square of the number of empty cells in the provided puzzle.

 ## Collapsing Graph

-To build a thorough understanding of the collapsing graph solution to the Sudoku puzzle, we will begin by defining the Sudoku as a graph.
-While this is relatively straightforward for those familiar with Computer Science concepts and/or mathematics, it is important to stress that the definition of the graph here

-We use the barycentric coordinate system.
-Why?
-Becuase I have a hunch that plain coordinates just aren't good enough.
+In this approach, the Sudoku graph is not the state space graph as defined above in [depth first search](#basic-searches).

-### Evolutionary Approaches
+## Evolutionary Approaches

-### Population-Based Approaches
+## Population-Based Approaches

 ## Algorithm Comparison
 -----------------

 ## References

-**\[1\]** Rhyd Lewis.
+**[1]** Rhyd Lewis.
 “Metaheuristics can solve sudoku puzzles”.
 In: Journal of Heuristics 13.4 (2007), pp. 387–401. doi: [10.1007/s10732-007-9012-8](doi.org/10.1007/s10732-007-9012-8).

+**[2]** Laarhoven, et.al.
+"Simulated Annealing: Theory and Applications", 1987, Volume 37 ISBN : 978-90-481-8438-5.